Stanxnz/Exam-unit-4/readme.md

 step 6
 need to change a lot on my previous code for this one.
 Worked on it for quite some time, though it was done but now my browser only shows choose file option, so it just removed everything I made so far...
 It was a spelling mistake between my html file and my mjs file, they did not match so it could not read it correctly.
 Luckily this is a simple fix instead of having to rewrite it all.

+step 7
+Task seemd pretty straighforward and I thought I nailed it pretty fast too.
+But when I ran the code in the live server I saw that the saved games where not showcased anymore.
+I fixed this by adding a const that ensured the correct addgame id was getting used when it needed to, which worked as expected.

+step 8